ady7ady7/sql_agentic_learning/tasks.md

 # Daily SQL Practice Tasks

-**Generated:** 2025-12-07
+**Generated:** 2025-12-10
-**Week 2, Day 1 Focus:** NTILE, Percentiles, String Functions, Complex Filtering
+**Week 1, Day 5 Focus:** String Functions, Complex Date Logic, Multiple Window Functions

 ---

-## Task 1: Customer Segmentation with NTILE
+## Task 1: Email Domain Analysis with String Functions

 **Scenario:**
-The marketing team wants to segment users into 5 equal groups (quintiles) based on their total order spending.
-Calculate each user's total spend and assign them to a quintile (1-5, where 1 = lowest spenders, 5 = highest spenders).
+The marketing team wants to analyze user email domains to understand which email providers are most common.
+Extract the domain from each user's email address, count users per domain, and calculate what percentage of total users each domain represents.

 **Expected Output Columns:**
-- `user_id` (integer)
+- `email_domain` (text) — the domain extracted from email (e.g., 'gmail.com')
-- `total_spent` (numeric) — sum of all order amounts for this user
+- `user_count` (bigint) — number of users with this domain
-- `spending_quintile` (bigint) — quintile ranking (1-5)
-- `users_in_quintile` (bigint) — count of users in the same quintile
+- `percentage_of_total` (numeric) — percentage of all users with email addresses

 **Requirements:**
-- Use `orders` table
+- Use `users` table
-- Apply NTILE(5) window function to create quintiles
-- Calculate total spending per user
+- Extract domain using string functions (SUBSTRING, POSITION, or SPLIT_PART)
-- Only include users with at least 1 order
+- Exclude users with NULL emails
-- Group to count users per quintile
+- Calculate percentage rounded to 2 decimal places
-- Order by `spending_quintile` ASC
+- Order by `user_count` DESC

 **Difficulty Rating:** 3/5

 ---

-## Task 2: Products Never Purchased Together
+## Task 2: Transaction Streaks — Consecutive Days

 **Scenario:**
-The e-commerce team wants to identify products that have NEVER been purchased together in the same order.
-For a specific product (e.g., product_id = 1), find all other products that have never appeared in any order containing that product.
+The analytics team wants to identify users who made transactions on consecutive days and find the longest streak for each user.
+A "streak" is a sequence of consecutive calendar days with at least one transaction.

 **Expected Output Columns:**
+- `user_id` (integer)
-- `product_id` (integer) — ID of product never bought with product 1
+- `longest_streak` (integer) — maximum number of consecutive days with transactions
-- `product_name` (varchar)
-- `times_sold` (bigint) — how many times this product has been sold (in any order)
+- `streak_start_date` (date) — first day of their longest streak
+- `streak_end_date` (date) — last day of their longest streak

 **Requirements:**
+- Use `transactions` table
+- Extract date from created_at timestamp
-- Use `orders_products` and `products` tables
+- Use window functions and CTEs to identify streaks
-- Use anti-join pattern to find products never in same orders as product_id = 1
-- Exclude product_id = 1 itself from results
-- Calculate how many times each product has been sold
+- Only include users with at least one streak of 3+ consecutive days
-- Order by `times_sold` DESC
+- Order by `longest_streak` DESC, then `user_id` ASC

-**Difficulty Rating:** 4/5
+**Difficulty Rating:** 5/5

 ---

-## Task 3: Median Session Count Per User
+## Task 3: Product Performance — Multiple Rankings

 **Scenario:**
-The analytics team wants to find the median number of sessions per user across all users.
-Calculate the median of total sessions (sum of count_sessions) for each user.
+The product team wants to see products ranked by three different metrics simultaneously: total quantity sold, total revenue generated, and number of distinct orders.
+Create a comprehensive view showing all three rankings side by side.

 **Expected Output Columns:**
+- `product_id` (integer)
+- `total_quantity` (numeric) — sum of quantity sold
+- `total_revenue` (numeric) — sum of (quantity * price)
+- `distinct_orders` (bigint) — count of distinct orders containing this product
+- `rank_by_quantity` (bigint) — rank by total quantity
-- `median_sessions` (numeric) — the median total session count across all users
+- `rank_by_revenue` (bigint) — rank by total revenue
+- `rank_by_orders` (bigint) — rank by distinct orders

 **Requirements:**
-- Use `user_sessions_daily` table
+- Use `products`, `orders_products` tables
-- Calculate total sessions per user (SUM of count_sessions)
+- Calculate all three metrics per product
-- Use PERCENTILE_CONT(0.5) to find the median
-- Return a single row with the median value
+- Apply RANK() three times with different ORDER BY clauses
+- Include all products that have been sold at least once
+- Order by `rank_by_revenue` ASC

-**Difficulty Rating:** 3/5
+**Difficulty Rating:** 4/5

 ---